-Broadly speaking, executive functions refer to the cognitive and mental abilities that help people engage in goal-directed action.
+Broadly speaking, executive functioning refers to the cognitive and mental abilities that help people engage in goal-directed action.
 They direct actions, control behavior, and motivate us to achieve our goals and prepare for future events.
-People with executive function disorder (EFD) struggle to organize and regulate their behavior in ways that will help them accomplish long-term goals.
+People with executive dysfunction struggle to organize and regulate their behavior in ways that will help them accomplish long-term goals.

-The seven major types of self-regulation associated with executive function are as follows:
+The seven major types of self-regulation associated with executive functioning are as follows:

 - Self-Awareness: commanding self-directed attention